OTA

 4. Click Confirm to complete the flash layout settings.

-5. Modify OTA Header file version.
+5. Modify the OTA Header file version at Version.

-6. Click Confirm to generate flash_map.h, flash map.ini and Bank0 OTA Header file.
+6. Click Confirm to generate flash_map.h, flash map.ini, and Bank0 OTA Header file.

 ../../../../_images/single_bank_Flash_layout_config.png